newtfire/newTutorials/yuyingFunction/xslFunction.md

 #### What is data type?

 Each data type has a specific value range and operation can be applied to such variable.
-With data types, the editor can return errors when we using variables with an incompatible operation .
+With data types, the editor can return errors when we using variables with an incompatible operation.
 For example, we could not divide a string by a number.

 ##### Table 1.
 All basic data types in XML/XSLT